alexkramer/vueform/README.md

    </form>
    ```

 4. Add a form field to the form.
-Make sure it has an `id` or `name` property so
+Make sure it has an `id` property so that
-   that it can be identified:
+   it can be identified:

    ```html
    <label for="name">Name:</label>
    <input type="text" id="name" v-model="contactData.name" required>
+   ```

+   > **Note:** When you're grouping radio buttons or checkboxes by the same name
+     property and you want to validate that the group has a value (i.e. one
+     of the elements is checked), simply pass the name of the group to the
+     VueForm instance in the `required` array:

+     ```js
+     patientForm: new VueForm({ required: ['sex', 'reasons'] })
      ```

 5. By default, your form will be set to `noValidate` which tells the browser to
    *slow it's roll* and gives you more control over the validation process.
 This